 You may be eligible for worker’s compensation benefits if you are injured while you are at work.
 Worker’s compensation laws in Oregon state that, if you have successfully opened a worker’s compensation claim, you are entitled to 18 chiropractic visits or 60 days of care, provided your chiropractor is your “attending physician.”
 You are only allowed one attending physician on your initial claim, and you must switch to an attending physician who is an MD or DO after your 18 visits or 60 days of care.

 Your new attending physician can refer you for further chiropractic care, if they deem it necessary.
 Your chiropractor, in this case, becomes your “ancillary care provider.”
 If you are currently seeking care from a non-chiropractic attending physician, you can change your attending physician to your chiropractor.
 Oregon worker’s compensation laws allow you the freedom to change your attending physician up to two times after your initial selection.

-Hosmer Chiropractic Health accepts payment by credit card, cash, and check at the time of service if you do not have health insurance that includes chiropractic benefits.
+Hosmer Chiropractic Health accepts payment by credit card, cash, check, or Apple Pay at the time of service if you do not have health insurance that includes chiropractic benefits.